lucasfcosta/agile-monte-carlo-demo/README.md

-# Agile Monte Carlo Simulations
+# Agile Monte Carlo Simulations Demos

 This is the repository which accompanies the blog post ["How to replace estimations and guesses with a Monte Carlo simulation"](https://lucasfcosta.com/2021/09/20/monte-carlo-forecasts.html).